coastalwhite/zola-tailwind/README.md

 Here `<script-name>` can be one of the following scripts:

-* `serve` - Start a dummy webserver.
-Watch for both changes in stylesheets and zola files.
+* `zola-serve` - Start a dummy webserver.
+Watch for changes in zola files.
 When changes happen: recompile the styling and the static files.
-* `build` - Create all the optimized files in the `public` folder.
+* `zola-build` - Create all the optimized files in the `public` folder.
-* `tailwind-watch` - Watch for changes in stylesheets.
+* `style-watch` - Watch for changes in stylesheets.
 When changes happen: recompile the styling files.
-* `tailwind-build` - Create all the optimized stylesheet files.
+* `style-build` - Create all the optimized stylesheet files.

 All the preset styling for Markdown is done in the `src-styles/markdown.scss` file and can be reached by adding the `markdown` class to the container.
 This